trentmillar/esp-idf-quickstart/README.md

     - `source venv/bin/activate`
 3. `pip install pyserial`
 4. `brew install cmake ninja ccache`
-5. `git submodule update --init --remote`
+5. `git submodule update --init --recursive`

 ### tools
 1. `cd` to your normal repo clone directory, you will be cloning a new repo